 What are the goals of the project for the future, and what do you hope to achieve in the years to come?

 Zimbabwe has the potential to double its coffee production over the next few years, and we are working to support that process.
-The current program is providing agronomy training to more than 250 smallholders.
+The current program provides agronomy training to more than 250 smallholders.
 This helps them to improve their productivity and the quality of their coffee.

 What to look out for